 Christmas is such a magical time of year, and Disney makes it glisten with all of its’ splendor.
 Even though the crowds are high, Christmas is my favorite time of year to go to Disney.
 Disney goes BIG with decorations, tastes, and entertainment.
 Here are some of my best tips to make your Disney Christmas Trip amazing!

-10 Tips for your Disney Christmas Vacation
+10 Tips for your Disney World Christmas Vacation

 Christmas at Disney World starts early.
 Decorations go up in the Magic Kingdom around November 1st.